Pete Conacher

-Charles William "Pete" Conacher, Jr. (born July 29, 1932) is a Canadian retired professional ice hockey player who played 229 games in the National Hockey League between 1951 and 1957.
-The rest of his career, which lasted from 1951 to 1966, was mainly spent in the American Hockey League.
+Charles William "Pete" Conacher Jr. (July 29, 1932 – October 20, 2024) was a Canadian professional ice hockey player who played 229 games in the National Hockey League between 1951 and 1957.
+The rest of his career lasted from 1951 to 1966 and was mainly spent in the American Hockey League.

 Conacher played with the Toronto Maple Leafs, Chicago Black Hawks, and New York Rangers.
 In 1959, Conacher played for the World Champion Belleville McFarlands.
 He is the son of NHL Hall of Famer, Charlie Conacher.

 Junior hockey career

 Pete Conacher began his hockey career in the Toronto Hockey League in 1943 with the Leaside PeeWee team.
 He went on to play for the North Toronto Kinsmen Terriers in the 1944-45 season; where he would go on to be a Minor Bantam finalist.
-At the age of 16, he became property of the Chicago Blackhawks but was sent to their Ontario Hockey Association affiliate, the Galt Black Hawks.
+At the age of 16, he became the property of the Chicago Blackhawks but was sent to their Ontario Hockey Association affiliate, the Galt Black Hawks.
 He would play in Galt (now part of Cambridge, Ontario) for two seasons.
 His best offensive season came in 1951-'52 where he would score 120 points (53G, 67A) in 51 games.
-In 1952, he turned pro with the Chicago Blac Hhawks to play in the National Hockey League.
+In 1952, he turned pro with the Chicago Blackhawks to play in the National Hockey League.

 Professional hockey career

-In his 13 years as a professional hockey player, he would also end up playing for the New York Rangers, Toronto Maple Leafs, Hershey Bears, St. Louis Flyers, and Buffalo Bisons (AHL).
-In 1959, he would play for the Belleville McFarlands and go on to win the World Championship in Prague.
-By the end of his professional hockey career, Pete had played 229 NHL regular season games, with 47 goals and 39 assists.
+In his 13 years as a professional hockey player, he played for the New York Rangers, Toronto Maple Leafs, Hershey Bears, St. Louis Flyers, and Buffalo Bisons (AHL).
+In 1959, he played for the Belleville McFarlands and won the World Championship in Prague.
+By the end of his professional hockey career, Conacher had played 229 NHL regular season games, with 47 goals and 39 assists.

-After ending his professional career in 1966, he would join the NHL Oldtimers Hockey Club and would play charity hockey games across Canada for the following 13 years.
-To this day, he still plays for the Oldtimers hockey team.
-Pete was recognized for his 1959 World Championship success with the Belleville McFarlands by being inducted into the Belleville Hall of Fame.
+After ending his professional career in 1966, he joined the NHL Oldtimers Hockey Club, playing charity hockey games across Canada for the following 13 years, and continued to play for the Oldtimers hockey team.
+Conacher was recognized for his 1959 World Championship success with the Belleville McFarlands by being inducted into the Belleville Hall of Fame.